willthames/willthames.github.io/_posts/2016-11-05-intro-to-code-reviews.markdown

 on the change as a whole can typically be provided as a comment without referencing a specific line.

-Code reviews should be objective where possible.
-There are always subjective preferences in any code base, but such preferences should be well documented &ndash; by pointing to such documentation in the code review, the feeling of subjectivity can be avoided.
-As you come across undocumented preferences, document them.

 Assume best intentions, and try and address the code rather than the person writing the code.
 Criticism should never be personal.

+Code reviews should be objective where possible.
+There are always subjective preferences in any code base, but such preferences should be decided at a team level beforehand, and then be well documented &ndash;
+by pointing to such documentation in the code review, the feeling of subjectivity can be avoided.
+As you come across undocumented preferences, determine that they are what the team wish to use, and document them.

 If you are satisfied that there are no blocking issues with the change, signify your approval in the appropriate way.

-I prefer to let the code submitter accept the change if possible, in case there are any last minute issues that they notice.
+I prefer to let the code contributor accept the change if possible, in case there are any last minute issues that they notice.
 In some tools or under some permission schemes, this may not be allowed, and others may have to merge the result.

-## How should someone best prepare for the code review
+## For the Reviewee: Prepare for code reviews

 For a contributor: